 Gateways implement ingress traffic filtering to detect and prevent Internet Protocol (IP) source address spoofing.

 Implementing logging and alerting capabilities for gateways can assist in detecting cyber security incidents, attempted intrusions and unusual usage patterns.
-In addition, storing event logs on a separate secure log server increases the difficulty for an adversary to delete logging information in order to destroy evidence of a targeted cyber intrusion.
+In addition, storing event logs on a secure logging facility increases the difficulty for an adversary to delete logging information in order to destroy evidence of a targeted cyber intrusion.

 Security Control: 0634; Revision: 7; Updated: Jun-19; Applicability: O, P, S, TS